3 minute read

 This is actually a good thing.
 Especially when you finally realize that there is no such thing as a job perfectly done.
 Once we free ourselves from this illusion, we can leave it to the world to decide if our little cracks are deal-breakers or not in every specific situation (job, relationship, etc.).

 Take for example the Pratfall effect – it was discovered by the social psychologist Elliot Aronson in 1966 at the University of Minnesota where he was conducting an experiment on likability.
 The psychologist found out that people sympathize most with competent individuals who sometimes make mistakes, admit those mistakes, and move on.
 For the purpose of the experiment, Aronson measured the likability of two people who competed in a game.
 One of them wasn’t very competent and answered about 30% of the questions right; the other one, responded correctly to 92% of the questions.
 Needless to say, people sympathized more with the more competent figure, but not really that much more.
 What happens when the competent person (as part of the experiment) spills his cup of coffee, though?
 People LOVE him!
-His likability jumps to the ceiling.
+His likability goes trough the roof.

 In my opinion, this happens because it is easier for us to identify with the winner when he/she has some flaws.
 We recognize him/her as one of us because we all have these Pratfall moments.

 Competence is indeed the base of success.
 Without it, we wouldn’t go very far, but once we establish our skills, any small mistake that we make makes us look more human, more likable, and more real.
 Trust me, all our little flaws work for us, once we prove that we are capable of coping with some job, and if we don’t try to hide them, they will be accepted with a smile.
 We don’t have to be flawless even in the tasks that we do really well.
-If we are open to accepting some creative criticism and if we are ready to admit our mistakes, they will make us invincible.
+If we are open to accepting some creative criticism and if we are ready to admit our mistakes, it will make us invincible.

 I wouldn’t have become a writer if I were afraid to practice all the languages I speak.
-I wouldn’t have gotten my degree in psychoanalysis if I had expected to understand everything about the human mind in the first place.
+I wouldn’t have gotten my degree in psychoanalysis if I had expected to understand everything there is to know about the human mind in the first place.
 It is such a broad subject!
 Nobody knows everything, even in the sphere in which one specializes.
 Just keep doing what you do well and learn more and more from your experience.
 You can criticize yourself, but you are not allowed to give up!

 Once we accept the fact that we can’t be perfect, and then we will have the freedom to DO things.
 Trust me, people who like you will like your pratfalls too, and maybe they will reach out to help if they can.
 Don’t reject their help.